* The application for the Summer 2022 program is now closed. *

 Applications by students from Minority Serving Institutions and / or majoring in biology, computer science, ecology, mathematics, and statistics are especially encouraged.

 Application instructions.
 To apply to the Population Biology of Infectious Diseases REU Site @ UGA:

 - Submit your most recent undergraduate transcript (unofficial copy okay) to firstname.lastname@example.org, with your name in the subject line.

 **Please note: If you have submitted an application to another REU Site using the NSF Common Application, we will not have access to that application.
-For your application to Population Biology of Infectious Diseases site to be complete, all transcripts and letters of recommendation will need to be submitted to us at the email address above.
+For your application to Population Biology of Infectious Diseases site to be complete, your transcript will need to be submitted directly to us at the email address above.